PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

     <figcaption>The same content is shuffled</figcaption>
     </figure>

-    The overall Test settings contain three options to randomise the order of test content.
-These appear in the *Presentation Options* section.
+    The *Presentation Options* Test settings have three methods to randomise the order of test content:

     **Questions**